menonpg/VQA_Claude/README.md

 ## Overview

-VQA_Claude is a powerful extension of the Claude AI Toolkit (see: https://github.com/RMNCLDYO/claude-ai-toolkit), offering advanced Visual Question Answering capabilities with multi-page PDF analysis using Claude 3.5 Sonnet at its backend.
-The toolkit is designed to be user-friendly and highly adaptable, making it suitable for both beginners and advanced users.
-With the integration of a Streamlit app, users can easily interact with the AI models for text generation and vision analysis.
+VQA_Claude is an extension of the Claude AI Toolkit (see: https://github.com/RMNCLDYO/claude-ai-toolkit), offering advanced Visual Question Answering capabilities with multi-page PDF analysis using Claude 3.5 Sonnet at its backend, via a simple Streamlit app interface.
+The Claude AI toolkit itself is designed to be user-friendly and highly adaptable, making it suitable for both beginners and advanced users.
+With the integration of the Streamlit app, users can easily interact with the Anthropic's models for text generation and vision analysis.

 ## Key Features
 - **Streamlit App**: User-friendly interface for interacting with the toolkit.